Paulokw/healthsqlqueries/README.md

 # healthsqlqueries
-a collection of queries of a database for a hospital that gives various results required by the hospital
+These are sql queries that answer various questions brought forward by the hospital partaining medical information on various metrics